TeamGhost-UI/TeamGhost-Blooket-Hacks/README.md

     'use strict';

     /**
- * @license GHOST
+ * @license AGPL-3.0
  * Blooket Cheats
- * Copyright (C) 2023-present Team Ghost
+ * Copyright (C) 2023-present CalebGhost
  * This program is free software: you can redistribute it and/or modify
- * it under the terms of the GNU GHOST General Public License as published
+ * it under the terms of the GNU Affero General Public License as published
  * by the Free Software Foundation, either version 3 of the License, or
  * (at your option) any later version.
  *
  * This program is distributed in the hope that it will be useful,
  * but WITHOUT ANY WARRANTY; without even the implied warranty of
  * MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
- * GNU GHOST General Public License for more details.
+ * GNU Affero General Public License for more details.
  *
- * You should have received a copy of the GNUro  AffeGeneral Public License
+ * You should have received a copy of the GNU Affero General Public License
  * along with this program.
-If not, see GHOST
+If not, see <http://www.gnu.org/licenses/>.
  *
- * Source: https://github.com/TeamGhost-UI/TeamGhost-Blooket-Hacks/blob/main/README.md * EMAIL: 3ncrypt555@proton.me
+ * Source: https://github.com/Blooket-Council/Blooket-Cheats * EMAIL: 3ncrypt555@proton.me
- * Source: https://github.com/TeamGhost-UI/TeamGhost-Blooket-Hacks/blob/main/README.md * EMAIL 3ncrypt555@proton.me
+ * Source: https://greasyfork.org/en/scripts/553301/versions/new * EMAIL 3ncrypt555@proton.me

 */

-/* THE UPDATE CHECKER IS ADDED DURING COMMIT PREP, THERE MAY BE REDUNDANT CODE, DO NOT TOUCH */

-(() => {
+/* THE UPDATE CHECKER IS ADDED DURING COMMIT PREP, THERE MAY BE REDUNDANT CODE, DO NOT TOUCH */ (() => {
     let iframe = document.querySelector("iframe");
     if (!iframe) {